Two A/C myths always seem to crop up as the temperature climbs higher and long road trips become commonplace.

-There are many similar tests and results online, but here’s what I think is the bottom line.
-It’s a conclusion similar to that reached by many of the testers:
+There are many similar tests and results online, but here’s the bottom line:

 - Using a vehicle’s air conditioner may result in a small decrease in fuel mileage.
-However, that decrease is negligible compared to the discomfort of not having air conditioning on a hot summer day.
+As the driver, you get to choose what to do with that knowledge.
+Maybe that decrease is negligible compared to the discomfort of not having air conditioning on a hot summer day.

-If you really want to improve gas mileage during an epic road trip this summer, pay attention to these fuel-saving strategies instead:
+If you want to improve gas mileage, try some of these fuel-saving strategies instead:

-- Slow down and avoid aggressive driving, such as hard accelerations and hard braking and increase fuel mileage by as much as 33 percent at highway speeds, according to the official U.S. government source for fuel economy.
+- Slow down and avoid aggressive driving, such as hard accelerations and hard braking.
+Driving normally will increase fuel mileage by as much as 33% at highway speeds.

 - Remove excess weight from the vehicle and avoid hauling bulky items on the roof because it increases aerodynamic drag.

-- Keep your engine in tune and tires inflated to the recommended air pressure for a three to four percent improvement in fuel mileage.
+- Keep your engine in tune and tires inflated to the recommended air pressure for a 3-4% improvement in fuel mileage.

 - Consolidate trips: do all your errands in one run